 All costs related to the improvement or replacement of real estate properties are capitalized.
 Additions, renovations and improvements that enhance and/or extend the useful life of a property are also capitalized.
 Expenditures for ordinary maintenance, repairs and improvements that do not materially prolong the normal useful life of an asset are charged to operations as incurred.
-The Company expenses transaction costs associated with business combinations and unsuccessful property asset acquisitions in the period incurred and capitalizes transaction costs associated with successful property asset acquisitions.
-During the years ended December 31, 2016 and 2015, capitalized costs related to the improvements or replacement of real estate properties were approximately \$41.4 million and \$28.1 million, respectively.
+During the years ended December 31, 2017 and 2016, capitalized costs related to the improvements or replacement of real estate properties were approximately \$54.5 million and \$41.4 million, respectively.